Rexabit/Outward-Sideloader/README.md

 ``VisualPrefabName`` : The UNIQUE PREFAB NAME of your custom item visuals.
 It can be inside ANY asset bundle in your folder.

+``ArmorVisualPrefabName`` : Only for armor.
+This is the special Skinned Mesh version of your armor visual prefab, used when it is equipped.
+For weapons and other items, just put "".

 ``ItemIconName`` : The ICON NAME (without ".png") of your custom item icon.
 Place it inside the Texture2D folder.

 ``Visual_PosOffset`` : The Vector3 transform position offset of your visuals, mainly for aligning weapons and armor.